naren2704/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ## Equipments Required:

-Hardware – PCs
+1.Hardware – PCs

-Anaconda – Python 3.7 Installation / Jupyter notebook
+2.Anaconda – Python 3.7 Installation / Jupyter notebook

-Algorithm
+3.Algorithm

-Import all the required packages.
+4.Import all the required packages.

-Display the output values using graphical representation tools as scatter plot and graph. predict the values using predict() function.
+5.Display the output values using graphical representation tools as scatter plot and graph.

+6.predict the values using predict() function.

-Display the predicted values and end the program
+7.Display the predicted values and end the program

 ## Program:
 ```